Thaddeus Stevens: Gettysburg lawyer

 Many who memorialized Stevens after his death in 1868 agreed on his talent as a lawyer.
-He was involved in the first ten cases to reach the Supreme Court of Pennsylvania from Adams County after he began his practice and won nine.
-One case he later wished he had not won was Butler v.
-Delaplaine, in which he successfully reclaimed a slave on behalf of her owner.
+He was involved in the first ten cases to reach the Supreme Court of Pennsylvania from Adams County after he began his practice, and he won nine.
+One case he apparently wished he had not won was Butler v.
+Delaplaine, in which he represented a slave owner in a lawsuit brought by a slave woman who claimed that she and her two daughters were legally entitled to their freedom, because their owner had leased her to a man who had taken her and her daughters into a free state.
+Hans L. Trefousse writes:

+The Butler case may well have played an important role in Stevens's life.
+Up to that time, he had not taken a stand on the slavery question, and may not have felt strongly about it.
+He might not have taken the case had he had any compelling convictions about human bondage.
+But apparently he was not happy with the result of the trial, for shortly afterward, he denounced the "peculiar institution," and it is possible that remorse for his action was one of the motivations for his antislavery crusade....

 In Gettysburg, Stevens also began his involvement in politics, serving six one-year terms on the borough council between 1822 and 1831 and becoming its president.
 He took the profits from his practice and invested them in Gettysburg real estate, becoming the largest landowner in the community by 1825, and had an interest in several iron furnaces outside town.
 In addition to assets, he acquired enemies; after the death of a pregnant black woman in Gettysburg, anonymous letters to newspapers hinted that Stevens was culpable.
 The rumors dogged him for years; when one newspaper opposed to Stevens printed a letter in 1831 naming him as the killer, he successfully sued for libel.